External recruiters (also known as "independent recruiters" and "head hunters"), like me, can be helpful to you even though you do not pay them.

-Just as you would expect accurate data coming from the company, the company wants to know relevant information about you.
+Just as you would expect accurate data coming from the company, the company wants to know accurate and relevant information about you.

-Often times, candidates are given advice about withholding information from the recruiter because the information will be used against the candidate.
-Let’s take a look at some of these examples and why the advice is bad, when applied to external (a.k.a. "independent") recruiters.
+Often, candidates are given advice about withholding information from the recruiter because the information will be used against the candidate.
+Let’s take a look at some of these examples and why that advice is bad, when applied to external (a.k.a. "independent") recruiters.

 By sharing this information, the recruiter is aware that he or she must move their client along.
 This helps gauge the hiring manager’s interest, too.
 It also can make you look like a more attractive candidate.

 You are not obligated to tell the recruiter who the other company is.
 You might want to share the range of the potential offer as the recruiter will likely share that info to make sure an offer coming from their client is competitive.